UK and France strike new £662m small boats deal - MyJoyOnline

 In August 2025, the Labour government signed a separate "one-in-one-out" deal with France, which allows the UK to return some small boat arrivals to France while admitting an equivalent number of migrants from France who have not attempted to come to the UK.

-The government said nearly 60,000 illegal migrants and foreign criminals have been removed or deported from the UK since the government took office.
+The government said nearly 60,000 illegal migrants and foreign criminals had been removed or deported from the UK since the government took office.

 Latest Stories